tajkiatoma/ps5-portal/README.md

 ## Solution
 I have used https://edition.cnn.com/search?q=playstation+5&size=25 to get the latest 25 articles about PS5 from CNN.com and https://twitter.com/Ps5_New to get the latest 25 tweets from the PS5 Twitter account.
 Since there is no official Twitter account for PS5, just picked one account related to PS5.

 I have created a server to scrap data from the pages.
 A headless browser, puppeteer, has been used to scrap the pages.
 The data is processed and prepared for the UI in the server and sent to the client.
+A user can see the list of titles of the articles and tweets are displayed on the landing page.
+After the click on the titles, a section is expanded to display the other crawled information.
+Also, the user can go to the original post by clicking the provided links with each post.

 ### Additional feature
 I have added another list of tweets having hashtag #PS5 in the tweet.
 As a Twitter user and PlayStation 5 lover, what others near you are talking about PlayStation 5 may add some value to you.
-Here, *Near You* is a location based search filter of Twitter.
+Here, *Near You* is a location-based search filter of Twitter.
 So, the page I scraped is https://twitter.com/hashtag/ps5?lang=en&lf=on.
-The list is also visible in the landing page.
+The list is also visible on the landing page.

 ### Languages and Frameworks
 #### Backend